 compute 1 all temp compute newtemp flow temp/partial 1 1 0 compute 3 all ke/atom

 Define a computation that will be performed on a group of atoms.
 Quantities calculated by a compute are instantaneous values, meaning they are calculated from information about atoms on the current timestep or iteration, though a compute may internally store some information about a previous state of the system.
 Defining a compute does not perform a computation.
 Instead computes are invoked by other LAMMPS commands as needed, e.g. to calculate a temperature needed for a thermostat fix or to generate thermodynamic or dump file output.
-See this howto section for a summary of various LAMMPS output options, many of which involve computes.
+See the Howto output doc page for a summary of various LAMMPS output options, many of which involve computes.

 The ID of a compute can only contain alphanumeric characters and underscores.

 Computes calculate one of three styles of quantities: global, per-atom, or local.
 A global quantity is one or more system-wide values, e.g. the temperature of the system.
 A per-atom quantity is one or more values per atom, e.g. the kinetic energy of each atom.
 Per-atom values are set to 0.0 for atoms not in the specified compute group.
 Local quantities are calculated by each processor based on the atoms it owns, but there may be zero or more per atom, e.g. a list of bond distances.
 Computes that produce per-atom quantities have the word “atom” in their style, e.g. ke/atom.
 Computes that produce local quantities have the word “local” in their style, e.g. bond/local.
 Styles with neither “atom” or “local” in their style produce global quantities.

 Note that a single compute produces either global or per-atom or local quantities, but never more than one of these (with only a few exceptions, as documented by individual compute commands).